Brain Circuits

 Adapt to complex environments

-The precise recollection of familiar and salient events determines our ability to adapt to complex environments.
-This essential survival skill is often impaired in a number of psychiatric and neurological disorders, such as schizophrenia and Alzheimer’s disease.
+The precise discrimination between familiar and salient/novel events determines our ability to adapt to complex environments.
+This essential survival skill is often impaired during aging and in several psychiatric and neurological disorders, such as schizophrenia and Alzheimer’s disease.